About system locations

 For calls received on a Transcoding Conferencing Node, the media connection with the calling device and the transcoding is handled by a Transcoding Conferencing Node in the nominated Transcoding location.

 By default the transcoding location is set to This location i.e. the same location as where the call signaling is being handled, but you can change it to any of the other configured locations.
-You would typically always need to choose a different transcoding location if this location only contains Proxying Edge Nodes.
+You always need to choose a different transcoding location if this location contains Proxying Edge Nodes.

 All calls have to be transcoded somewhere.
 You should ensure that the selected location contains Transcoding Conferencing Nodes, otherwise calls will fail due to insufficient resources (unless you have also configured a primary or secondary overflow location).